nabto/nabto5-beta-release/README.md

 # Nabto 5 Beta2 Release
 This repo captures artifacts, documentation and issues for the Nabto5 Beta1 release.

-## Deliverables in the seconds beta release
+## Deliverables in the second beta release

 * Embedded SDK for building device applications.
 Delivered as precompiled libraries for Linux and macOS in this release; full source will be provided later.
 * Client SDK for building client apps.
 Delivered as precompiled libraries now and in the future.
 Currently libs for iOS, Android, macOS and Linux are provided (see known limitations below).